 Imagine a redwood tree so strange that its shape is like a cross between a twisted donut and a churro pastry.
-That may sound like a bizarre dessert gone awry but is actually a unique redwood that’s grows in Sacramento California.
+That may sound like a bizarre dessert gone awry but is actually a unique redwood growing in Sacramento California.
 Located near the city zoo, this unusual tree resides in William Land Regional Park.

-Viewed from the south, this is the picture that gives the tree its name sake.
+Viewed from the south, this is the picture that gives the tree its namesake.
 Note how many furrowed ridges are within the bark.

-Basal sprouts rising from the north side of the 'Churro Tree'
+Basal sprouts rising from the north side of the Churro Tree.

-Here you can see a side by side comparison of the 'Churro Tree' to a normal coast redwood.
+Here you can see a side-by-side comparison of the Churro Tree to a normal coast redwood.
 Note how unusual the bark pattern is when compared to the multistem tree on the right.

-What’s also peculiar is there’s another redwood near the ‘Churro Tree’ that has an unusual shape as well.
-The ‘sideways redwood’ grows only a few hundred feet away from the ‘Churro Tree’ and exhibits a horizontal growing pattern despite its sunny location.
+What’s also peculiar is there’s another redwood near the Churro Tree that has an unusual shape as well.
+The ‘Sideways Redwood’ grows only a few hundred feet away from the Churro Tree and exhibits a horizontal growing pattern despite its sunny location.

-So with the back story told, are the ‘Churro Tree’ & ‘Sideways Redwood' the results of genetic mutations induced by soil contamination?
-It’s question like this that drives researchers at Chimera Redwoods to find out.
-Currently we’re in the process of collecting soil from these unique sites with the intent of test them for heavy metals.
+So with the back story told, is the Churro Tree & Sideways Redwood the results of genetic mutations induced by soil contamination?
+It’s a question like this that drives researchers at Chimera Redwoods to find out.
+Currently, we’re in the process of collecting soil from these unique sites with the intent of testing them for heavy metals.
 That step will be done when funding can be secured at some point in the future.